 42. Setting aside default judgment

-If the Court gives default judgment against you and you want to apply for the judgment to be set aside you must apply within 21 days after the judgment was given.
+If the Court gives default judgment against you and you want to apply for the judgment to be set aside you must apply within 21 days after the judgment was given or by such other date as the Court allows.

+[Rule 42 amended: SL 2020/67 r.
+65.]

 43. Decisions of registrars

 (1) If a registrar exercises any jurisdiction of the Court, the decision of the registrar is to be taken to be a decision of the Court unless it is set aside on an appeal.